PostHog/posthog.com/contents/blog/multi-product-pricing.md

 We charged by event ingested.
 Obviously, we wound up with abuse – a handful of high volume users would send zero events, but would use our Javascript snippet to do just session replay, to store _millions_ of recordings.

-We decided a multi product pricing strategy had long term advantages, and - to be frank - we had to stop people abusing recording, and we didn't want to limit it for users already paying us a healthy amount.
+We decided a multi-product pricing strategy had long term advantages, and – to be frank – we had to stop people abusing recording, and we didn't want to limit it for users already paying us a healthy amount.
+This is what we've learned so far.

-## It's a way to take extra products seriously
+## 1. Usage increased when we started charging

 The most important thing, but the one we didn't anticipate, was charging for session replay very quickly led to more usage.